Ashleigh Barty: Doubles: Three major finals, first career title

-Hiatus from tennis, switch to cricket
+Tennis hiatus – switch to cricket

 After the 2014 US Open, Barty announced she was "[taking] a break from professional tennis".
 She later said that she took time off from tennis because "it was too much too quickly for me as I've been travelling from quite a young age...
 I wanted to experience life as a normal teenaged girl and have some normal experiences."
 Barty was ranked outside of the top 200 in singles and was No. 40 in doubles at the time.

 Barty became interested in potentially playing cricket after meeting with the Australian women's national team in early 2015 to discuss her experience as a professional athlete.
 She was intrigued by the opportunity to play a team sport as a change from the individual sport of tennis.
 At the time, she had no competitive cricket experience, having only played casually with her family.
 Barty later approached Queensland Cricket about how she could get involved with the sport.
 Andy Richards, the coach of the Queensland Fire and soon-to-be coach of the Brisbane Heat, was immediately impressed with Barty's skill set, saying, "Her skill from the first time she picked up a bat was outstanding from a coach's perspective...
 She never missed a ball in her first session...
 That's what attracted me as a coach to her as a player, her ability to pick up things really quickly."

 Barty began training with the Fire in July, and also started playing for the Western Suburbs District Cricket Club, a local team that competes in Brisbane's Women's Premier Cricket Twenty20 league.
 She had an impressive second game for the team, scoring 63 from 60 balls to go along with taking 2–13 from four overs.
 Barty played in 13 matches for Western Suburbs, scoring one century and averaging 42.4 runs while taking eight wickets.
 Western Suburbs ultimately won the league's grand final, with Barty ending up the team's top scorer in the match after hitting 37 from 39 balls.

 After Barty's performance in her second game with Western Suburbs, she also signed with the Heat for the inaugural Women's Big Bash League (WBBL) Twenty20 season.
 Barty made her debut in December and hit 39 off 27 balls with one six in a match against the Melbourne Stars, the second highest score on her team.

 She remained a regular member of the team, but only had a double figure score once more during the season.
 The Heat finished with a 7–7 record, good for sixth out of eight teams in the competition.
 The WBBL season ended in January, while the local Brisbane league ended in February.